dewi-alliance/hotspot-manufacturers/cotx_light-hotspot_2.md

 COTX product portfolio consists of IoT modules, LoRa gateways, node devices and all-in-one solutions.
 We have over 80 varieties of products in active production.
 They offer high quality, outstanding radio performances and carrier-grade security, and support US915, AU915, AS923, EU868, IN865, RU867, CN470 etc. Please consult https://www.cotxnetworks.com/ for the full product list.
 We have recently developed a new light hotspot compatible with Helium network.
 This product is named as COTX X1 hotspot.
 Like our Smart LoRa Gateways, Helium Hotspot X1 hotspot features:
-• Powered by MIPS @580MHz 128M DDR2 RAM
+• Powered by MIPS @580MHz 64M DDR2 RAM
 • Comes with a LoRa gateway processor SX1302
 • WAN 100M RJ45
 • WiFi IEEE802.11b/g/n
-• Bluetooth connectivity
+• Bluetooth optional
-• GPS connectivity
+• GPS optional
 • 4G optional
 • Frequency band: CN470/EU868/US915 and others
 • Voltage DC 5V